 Each individual subject has four criteria (A, B, C, D), and these are ranked from 0-8, with 8 being the highest level of achievement.
-For more information about assessment, please consult the MYP Assessment Policy, which can be found for download on this website.
+For more information about our MYP Assessment Policy, please contact Ms Sandy Trull, MYP and Pastoral Coordinator (email@example.com).
 Report cards are distributed twice a year: at the end of each semester.

 At Hanova, Service as Action is integrated into the academic curriculum.
 We believe in the importance of students taking an active role in the communities in which they live, to improve the lives of those around them.
 Service as Action can be performed at local, regional, national, and international levels.
 By helping those in need, students will have a greater understanding of the ways communities work and the problems communities face.
 By working together, each of us can understand how we can make a difference.
 The Service as Action Programme has specific learning expectations, and progress for these are tracked through inception to completion on Managebac – our student, teacher and parental curriculum portal.
 Students are required to reflect on their contributions in relation to the learning expectations set out by the Service as Action Programme.